 Trench composting is a way to compost kitchen and garden waste, including weeds, that requires almost no work on your part and enriches your soil in as little as one month.
 This composting method is completely invisible, completely undetectable by smell, and can fit just about anywhere in your garden.
 The best part of all?
 It requires no turning whatsoever.

 What Is Trench Composting?

 Trench composting is simple.
-You dig a trench—or any shape hole—approximately 12 inches deep in an empty space of your garden, add roughly 4 to 6 inches of compostable materials, such as kitchen scraps, spent garden plants, small prunings, thinnings and weeds, and bury them with the soil you dug out of the trench or hole.
+You dig a trench—or any shape hole—approximately 12 inches deep in an empty space of your garden, add roughly four to six inches of compostable materials, such as kitchen scraps, spent garden plants, small prunings, thinnings, and weeds, and bury them with the soil you dug out of the trench or hole.